 When pharmacologist Dr. Frances Oldham Kelsey started working at the U.S. Food and Drug Administration (FDA) in 1960, one of the first files to cross her desk was an approval request for thalidomide.
 The drug had already been prescribed widely in Europe and other countries as a treatment for morning sickness in pregnant women, but Kelsey wasn't convinced it was safe.
 Her refusal to approve the drug, despite intense pressure from its manufacturer, likely saved tens of thousands of babies in America from devastating birth defects.
 "Representatives for the company thought I was crazy because it was such a popular drug in Europe, and they were losing money by my pigheadedness," asserted Kelsey in a later interview.
 "I held my ground.
 I just wouldn't approve it."

-Born in Cobble Hill, British Columbia in 1914, Kelsey's early love of science led her to study pharmacology and she earned bachelor's and master's degrees at McGill University.
+Born in Cobble Hill, British Columbia on July 24, 1914, Kelsey's early love of science led her to study pharmacology and she earned bachelor's and master's degrees at McGill University.
 After graduating in 1935, a professor encouraged her to contact the noted researcher Dr. Eugene Geiling, who was setting up a new pharmacology department at the University of Chicago.
 Geiling offered her a research position — but the letter was addressed to Mr. Oldham.
 "My conscience tweaked me a bit," she wrote later.
 "Should I write and explain that Frances with an 'e' is female and with an 'i' is male?
 [My supervisor] said, 'Don't be ridiculous.
 Accept the job, sign your name, put Miss in brackets afterwards, and go!'"
 Still, she often thought about that mistake: "to this day, I do not know if my name had been Elizabeth or Mary Jane, whether I would have gotten that first big step up."

 "Representatives for the company thought I was crazy because it was such a popular drug in Europe, and they were losing money by my pigheadedness...
 I held my ground.
 I just wouldn't approve it."